TheSharks/WildBeast/docs/minimal_setup.md

 This way of running WildBeast is intended for a very specific niche, and the program makes compromises to fill that niche.
 If only possible, it's preferable to use the Docker-based setup procedure instead as the gains are notable.
 See other documentation in this category if that is what you seek.

 !!! note
-    **This procedure will not enable you to run WildBeast with zero external dependencies** - FFMPEG still has to be installed separately for audio encoding.
+    **This procedure will not allow you to run WildBeast with zero external dependencies** - FFMPEG still has to be installed separately for audio encoding.
 You can, however, omit installing FFMPEG and set the **WILDBEAST_DISABLE_MUSIC** environment variable to **1**.
 This will limit the bot's functionality, but also requires no additional dependency setup.

 Installing in this way has the following caveats: